Leverage Examples & Margin Examples & Examples

-Margin required : It is the sum of money your broker requires from you to open a trade transaction.
-It is expressed in percents.
+Margin required : It's the sum of money your broker requires from you to open a trade.
+It is denoted in percentages.

-Equity : It's total amount of capital you have in your account.
+Equity : It's total amount of capital you've got in your trading account.

-Used margin : sum of money in your trading account which has already been used up when buying a gold trading contract, this contract is the one that is shown in the open trades.
-As a trader you cannot use this sum of money after opening a trade transaction because you've already used it and it's not available to you.
+Used margin : sum of money on your account that has been already used when buying a trading contract, this contract is the one that is displayed and shown in the open trades.
+As a trader you can not use this amount of money after registering and opening a trade transaction because you've already used it and it is not available to you.

-In other terms, because your broker has opened up a trade transaction for you using the trading capital you have borrowed, you must keep this usable trading margin for your account as a collateral to allow you to continue using this Trading Leverage Examples he has given you.
+In other terms, because your broker has opened up a trade for you using the trading capital you've borrowed, you must keep this usable trading margin for your account as a collateral to allow you to continue using this Leverage Examples he has given you.

-Free margin : sum in your trading account that you can use to execute new trades.
-This is the sum of money in your trading account that hasn't yet been Trading Leverage Exampled because you have not yet opened a trade position with this money - this amount is also very important for you as a trader because it enables you as a trader to continue holding your open trades as it will be described below.
+Free margin : sum in your account which you can use to execute new trades.
+This is the sum of money on your account that hasn't yet been Leverage Exampled because you haven't yet opened a trade with this money - this amount is also very important for you as a trader because it enables you as a trader to continue holding your open trade positions as it will be explained below.

-However, if you over use Trading Leverage Example, this free trading margin will go below a certain % at which your xauusd broker will have to close all of your trades automatically, leaving you with a large loss. broker at this point closes all your position because if your trades are left open they would lose the money you've borrowed from them.
+However, if you over use Trade Leverage Example, this free trading margin will go below a certain % at which your broker will have and be forced to close all of your trade positions mechanically/automatically, leaving you with a big loss.
+Broker at this point closes all your open trade positions because if your trade positions are left open they would lose the money you have borrowed from them.

-Difference Between Trading Leverage Examples Set by the Broker & Used Leverage Example
+Difference Between Leverage Examples Set by the Broker & Used Leverage Example

 Example: